gcallah/BookReviews/hume.md

 historical scholarship is troubling.

-Similarly, the authors contend that Hume's status as an economist is bolstered by noting that the topics he addressed: "Population, Industry, Coin..
+Similarly, the authors contend that Hume's status as an economist is bolstered by noting that the topics he addressed: "Population, Industry, Coin...
 Circulation, Banks, Exchange, Public Credit, and Taxes": still constitute the core of economics, and that that there is a "dearth of genuinely novel phenomena"(53) taken up since Hume.
 This evaluation essentially wipes the